 Example:

 Preparing detailed budget proposals; including all main budget expenditures (salaries, overheads and utilities, etc) and income (school fund, lettings, sponsorships). : Analysis of the income available to the school and planning and setting the budget for approval by the Governing body, based on; monies available, previous experience and historical data.
-Job holder, in liaison with the Headteacher ensures that the budget reflects the School priorities as detailed in the school Development Plan and also sets aside monies for future expenditure by setting aside monies for future developments.
+Job holder, in liaison with the Headteacher ensures that the budget reflects the School priorities as detailed in the school Development Plan and also sets aside monies for future expenditure on school plans.

 Approximately how often would the example in (b) occur?